Skywalker756-3/FinalProject/README.md

 A bar at the top that leads to important webpages, it puts an emphasis on the login button and the top left is the name of the site which leads to the homepage.

 ### Consistant styling defined in style.css
 Use a similar theme for the background and font among elements, be sure to use classes for more specific use cases.
+Avoid using inline CSS as much as possible.

 ### Responsive Design
 This is designing for multiple different types of devices and users, we need the webpages to respond to changes in webpage size.